 First thing we need to do is develop the network-scripts on the hypervisor (in this case, a Linux OS running KVM) which will be running our Docker Node guest VMs.
 For this, we will create a bridge network.
 Make sure you have some direct route to the host or direct console access to the hypervisor before playing with network-scripts, or be prepared to access the direct console in some way.

-To create a new bridge device, navigate to network scripts - for CentOS 7 it's
+To create a new bridge device, navigate to your network scripts directory (for CentOS 7 it's

 Reload configs, etc. Now, in virt-manager you should be able to select a bridge device for your VMs like so: